Local index theory for certain Fourier integral operators on Lie groupoids: The residue formula

 \begin{definition} Let $\pi: M\to B$ be a $G$-equivariant submersion and $O\subset G$ an isotropic submanifold.
 We say that the action of $O$ on $M$ is \emph{non-degenerate} if the following holds: \\

-i) The set of loops $O^{(n)}$ are submanifolds in $G^n$ for all $n$;\\ ii) For any $h\in O$, the set of fixed points $M^h_{r(h)}$ is a union of isolated submanifolds in $M_{r(h)}$ varying smoothly with $h$;\\ iii) At any point $x\in M_{r(h)}^h$ the tangent space $T_xM_{r(h)}$ in the ambient manifold $M_{r(h)}$ splits as a direct sum \be T_xM_{r(h)} = T_xM_{r(h)}^h\oplus N_x^h \ee of two subspaces globally invariant by the action of the tangent map $h_*$ associated to the diffeomorphism.
-We denote $h'$ the restriction of $h_*$ to the normal subspace $N_x^h$;\\ iv) The endomorphism $1-h'$ of $N_x^h$ is non-singular, that is $\det(1-h')\neq 0$ at any point $x\in M_{r(h)}^h$. \end{definition} The non-degeneracy condition is automatically satisfied, for example, when $h$ acts isometrically with respect to a Riemannian metric on $M_{r(h)}$.
+i) For any $h\in O$, the set of fixed points $M^h_{r(h)}$ is a union of isolated submanifolds in $M_{r(h)}$, depending smoothly on $h$;\\ ii) At any point $x\in M_{r(h)}^h$ the tangent space $T_xM_{r(h)}$ in the ambient manifold $M_{r(h)}$ splits as a direct sum \be T_xM_{r(h)} = T_xM_{r(h)}^h\oplus N_x^h \ee of two subspaces globally invariant by the action of the tangent map $h_*$ associated to the diffeomorphism.
+We denote $h'$ the restriction of $h_*$ to the normal subspace $N_x^h$;\\ iii) The endomorphism $1-h'$ of $N_x^h$ is non-singular, that is $\det(1-h')\neq 0$ at any point $x\in M_{r(h)}^h$. \end{definition} The non-degeneracy condition is automatically satisfied, for example, when $h$ acts isometrically with respect to a Riemannian metric on $M_{r(h)}$.
 In the latter case the subspace $N_x^h$ is the fiber of the normal bundle, in the Riemannian sense, of the fixed submanifold $M_{r(h)}^h$ at $x$.
-Note that when $h$ is not an isometry, condition {\it iv)} may definitely fail; this happens for example in the situation of conformal mappings considered in \cite{P7}.
+Note that when $h$ is not an isometry, condition {\it iii)} may definitely fail; this happens for example in the situation of conformal mappings considered in \cite{P7}.
 We will not cover such situations in this article.
 Let us now focus on a connected component of the submanifold $M_{r(h)}^h$, say of dimension $r$ and codimension $s$.
 We fix a local coordinate system $x=(x_1,\ldots,x_r)$ of $M_{r(h)}^h$, and complete it with a normal coordinate system $y=(y_1,\ldots,y_s)$ in a neighborhood of the fixed submanifold with the following properties: \begin{itemize} \item $y=(0,\ldots,0)$ on the fixed submanifold $M_{r(h)}^h$; \item The tangent vectors $\d/\d y_i$, $i=1$,...,$s$, belong to the normal subspace $N_x^h$ at any point $x\in M_{r(h)}^h$. \end{itemize} Such a local coordinate system $(x;y)$ on $M_{r(h)}$ will be called \emph{adapted to the fixed submanifold}.
 The stability of the subspaces $N^h_x$ implies the following important fact: if $h^*x$ denotes the pullback of the coordinate functions $x$ by the diffeomorphism $h$, then the difference $x-h^*x$ is of order $2$ with respect to the variable $y$ near the fixed submanifold $y=0$, while $y-h^*y$ is only of order $1$.
 This will be used for establishing the properties of zeta-functions.\\